SIAM Conference on Data Mining (SDM11)

 Benjamin C. M. Fung, Concordia University

-Bettina Berendt, Katholieke Universiteit
+Bettina Berendt, Katholieke Universiteit Leuven

 Byron Gao, Texas State University